A place to grow your relationship with God

 1. He fulfilled the requirement of Passover.

 A spotless lamb was required to atone for sin.
 He paid the price permanently.
-John 1:29 “The next day he saw Jesus coming toward him, and said, “Behold, the Lamb of God, who takes away the sin of the world!”2.
-He chanced the way Passover is celebrated.
+John 1:29 “The next day he saw Jesus coming toward him, and said, “Behold, the Lamb of God, who takes away the sin of the world!”

 I Corinthians 11:24-26 “and when He had given thanks, He broke it and said, “Take, eat; this is My body which is broken for you; do this in remembrance of Me.”
 In the same manner, He also took the cup after supper, saying, “This cup is the new covenant in My blood.
 This do, as often as you drink it, in remembrance of Me.”
-For as often as you eat this bread and drink this cup, you proclaim the Lord’s death till He comes.”3.
-He took away the fear of death
+For as often as you eat this bread and drink this cup, you proclaim the Lord’s death till He comes.”

 I Corinthians 15:54-57 “So when this corruptible has put on incorruption, and this mortal has put on immortality, then shall be brought to pass the saying that is written: “Death is swallowed up in victory.”
 “O Death, where is your sting?
 O Hades, where is your victory?”
 The sting of death is sin, and the strength of sin is the law.
 But thanks be to God, who gives us the victory through our Lord Jesus Christ.”